ABOUT US

 The Laogai Archives are in the offices of the Laogai Research Foundation in Washington, DC.

 Due to the suppression of free speech within China, much of the material housed within the Laogai Archives is not available to researchers in mainland China.
-Thus, the Laogai Archives are in a unique position to support academics, journalists, students, and activists in freely conducting research on human rights in China.
+Thus, the Laogai Archives are a unique and valuable resource for academics, journalists, students, and activists conducting research on human rights in China.

 Back to top